Coalition Against Landmines(CALM) Helping child landmine survivors get limbs and attend school

 ETHIOPIA (Click here for Project TG in Ethiopia)

-Landmine Monitor (2006) reports that "the war with Eritrea resulted in significant contamination of Tigray region and, to a lesser extent, Afar and left approximately 364,000 people displaced.
-The Somali region is contaminated by mines and UXO remains from the Ogaden war.
+Landmine Monitor (2006) reports that "the war with Eritrea resulted in significant contamination of the Tigray region and, to a lesser extent, the Afar and left approximately 364,000 people displaced.
+The Somali region is contaminated by mines and unexploded ordinance (UXO) remains from the Ogaden war.

 A nationwide Landmine Impact Survey (LIS) completed in 2004 determined that more than 1.9 million people live in landmine-impacted communities.
 A total of 1,492 communities were positively identified as contaminated with landmines and UXO.